 Think about how the guest would evaluate each of these experiences.
 The timings are out and the contrast in experience is stark.
 This is why blueprints, detailing exactly what happens, by whom, and at what point, are absolutely vital in providing a quality service experience, making sure that your visitors come back for more.

 Finally, we will discuss the integration of technology within the service experience.
 Ticket booking systems are a must for any sizeable attraction or event.
 A workable ticket booking system that people are able to use is vital.
-How often are you left in a mixed-state of confusion and frustration by a poorly designed or overly complex booking system?
-For me, this happens pretty frequently!
-Its functionality effects people’s perception of your brand.
-The system’s architecture needs to be accurately designed, otherwise people get annoyed and, at worse, leave your website for a competitor.
+How often are you left in a mixed state of confusion and frustration by a poorly designed or overly complex booking system?
+Poor functionality can affect people’s perception of your brand.
+The user flow needs to be accurately designed, otherwise people get annoyed and, at worse, leave your website for a competitor.

 Mobile apps are also integral to many service offerings.
-The big theme parks have official apps to keep visitors up to date on queue times, whilst aquariums provide educational, interactive updates to keep the keen informed during their visit!
+For example, bigger theme parks have official apps to keep visitors up to date on queue times, whilst aquariums provide educational, interactive updates to keep the keen informed during their visit!

 So, we have discovered that services marketing encompasses lots and lots of detail that impacts on a consumer’s knowledge and experience of service providers!

 Servicescapes are important in setting the tone and enhancing the user’s experience.
 Furthermore, websites, email and social media help to promote the brand.
 Flexible, efficient ticket booking systems encourage sales, whilst mobile apps can support service encounters, maximising the visitor experience.

 Here at CSI Media, we get really excited when developing websites and apps for service providers.
 We have lots of experience developing beautiful, responsive websites for a range of industries including automotive, retail, and travel.
 Our websites always deliver beyond expectations.
 We don’t just develop, we try to understand your business and marketing objectives, and consider the entire consumer experience, to make sure that your customers get a seamless, efficient digital experience that reflects well on your brand.